10 Techniques to Solve Imbalanced Classes in Machine Learning (Updated 2025)

 This technique generates synthetic data for the minority class.

-SMOTE (Synthetic Minority Oversampling Technique) works by randomly picking a point from the minority class and computing the k-nearest neighbors for this point.
+SMOTE (Synthetic Minority Oversampling Technique in machine learning) works by randomly picking a point from the minority class and computing the k-nearest neighbors for this point.
 The synthetic points are added between the chosen point and its neighbors.

 SMOTE algorithm works in 4 simple steps: